BenGriffiths/pdo-mysqli-pagination/README.md

-# PDO and MySQLi Pagination Class
+# PDO and MySQLi PHP Pagination Class

 PDO MySQLi Pagination class is a PHP pagination class that will work with either PDO, or MySQLi.
 The outputted pagination is served in an Unordered List, and the options are extensive.